Stark Lines of Descent in North America

 brief highlights pertaining to Stark Family genealogy and the publicly posted DNA results from the Stark Y DNA project at FTDNA

-The official website shows all the Y-DNA results for members of the Stark Y DNA Project at FTDNA.
+The official website is meant to show all the Y-DNA results for members of the Stark Y DNA Project.

 For many years, information about these members was maintained by Clovis LaFleur.
 However, in fall 2017 RootsWeb was taken down by Ancestry and the files relevant to this project he had there were not all restored.
 Please see an associated website for additional links to supporting genealogy..

 In addition to Family Tree DNA (FTDNA) where most of these men have been tested, there is one man who has been tested at the former Sorenson Lab (http://www.smgf.org), Mr. 9Z5ZG Stark who is also a descendant of Aaron Stark.
 Some men also tested with Ancestry when they still offered Y testing.
 If you are a Stark male and wish to participate, please order a 37 marker Y DNA test from FTDNA and join the Stark project there.

 To me, genealogy is the study of family history and heritage across time and geography.
 Genealogy involves sociology, history, geology and perhaps psychology but not necessarily biology.
 Y DNA is bare bones biology.
 It provides no context or interpretation of indication of the caring relationships in families.
 It should therefore not be surprising that the results of genealogical studies and Y DNA studies will not always be in perfect agreement.
 A difference in biology does not negate our shared heritage.